Are you an adviser? Go to Unbiased Pro

 It's important to note that some conditions are often excluded from policies.

-Common ones include broken bones, hypertension (high blood pressure) and non-invasive cancers.
+Common ones include broken bones, hypertension (high blood pressure) and some types of cancers.

 How much does critical illness insurance cost?